 Detailed below are examples of when we would collect, process and in some cases share, your personal data:

-- to ensure that content from our website is presented in the most effective manner for you and for your computer/device;
+- to ensure that content from our website or App is presented in the most effective manner for you and for your computer/device;

 - to verify your identity;

 - to process job applications;

 - to process and manage your purchase of a property from us and provide after sales services where applicable;

 - to carry out our obligations arising from any contracts entered into between you and us, including for example your purchase of a property and/or options and extras from us and (if applicable) our purchase of your existing property in part exchange;